gruepr/gruepr/README.md

         This software incorporates code from the open source Qt libraries, using version 5.15.
 These can be freely downloaded from < http://qt.io/download >.

-        Icons were originally created by Icons8 < https://icons8.com >.
+        Some icons were originally created by Icons8 < https://icons8.com >.
 These icons have been made available under the creative commons license: Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0).
+Other icons are original creations for the gruepr project by Scout < https://scout.camd.northeastern.edu/ >.

-        An embedded font is used: Oxygen Mono, Copyright (C) 2012, Vernon Adams (vern@newtypography.co.uk), released under the SIL OPEN FONT LICENSE Version 1.1.
+        Several embedded font are used: Oxygen Mono, Copyright (C) 2012 Vernon Adams (vern@newtypography.co.uk);
+        DM Sans Copyright (C) 2014-2017 Indian Type Foundry (info@indiantypefoundry.com); and Paytone One Copyright (C) 2011 The Paytone Project Authors (https://github.com/googlefonts/paytoneFont).
+All fonts are licensed according to the SIL OPEN FONT LICENSE Version 1.1;